43 Sights in Weimar, Germany (with Map and Images)

 Beatae Mariae Virginis von Dipl.-Ing.
 Kraass, Oberweimar, Ortsbürgermeister / CC BY-SA 3.0 de

-The Protestant village church Beatae Mariae Virginis, also called Marienkirche, is located in the Ehringsdorf district on the village long of the independent city of Weimar in Thuringia.
+The Protestant village church Beatae Mariae Virginis, also known as St. Mary's Church, stands in the district of Ehringsdorf on the village green of the district-free city of Weimar in Thuringia.
 It belongs to the parish of Oberweimar-Ehringsdorf in the Weimar church district of the Evangelical Church in Central Germany.

 Wikipedia: Beatae Mariae Virginis (Ehringsdorf) (DE)